 Designed to mow well fast, models within the John Deere X300 Series are all a great choice for operators looking to deliver a high-quality cut to their lawn with comfort.
-With effortless steering and other control features, the X300 Series is the ideal equipment to get around obstacles on the property and trim with precision.
+With effortless steering and other control features, the X300 Series is ideal for getting around obstacles on the property and trimming with precision.
+But despite being from the same series, the X330 and the X350 do have some important differences that are important to consider when purchasing your next John Deere tractor.

-The John Deere X330 and X350 are two of the most popular lawn tractors in the X300 Series and we have seen a number of buyers and existing customers looking for information comparing the two.
-Without further delay, let’s jump right into our John Deere X330 vs. X350 model comparison.
+The John Deere X330 and X350 are two of the most popular lawn tractors in the X300 Series.
+And while it may be hard to visually identify the differences between the two tractors, their differences lie within their engine, frame, steering and more.
+We have seen a number of buyers and existing customers looking for information comparing the two.
+So, without further delay, let’s jump right into our John Deere X330 vs. X350 model comparison.

 The X330 is powered by a 20-hp (14.9-kW) cyclonic V-twin engine, providing the necessary power and torque to take on tough tasks around the yard such as mulching and mowing.
 The cyclonic air system removes any larger particles of dirt before they can come in contact with the filter.
 The air filter cover can be easily removed thanks to two conveniently-placed knobs.
 The X330 features a large 724-cc displacement.